 He has logged more than 6,000 hours of flying time in single-seat aircraft since becoming a pilot in l97l.

-Born at Scott Air Force Base, Ill., on Dec.
-21, l948, Ishmael attended elementary schools in Lakeside, Calif.
-He was an undergraduate--and a Regents Scholar--at the University of California at San Diego, and received a Master of Science degree in Engineering (with emphasis on computer technology) from the University of California at Los Angeles in 1974.
+Ishmael was an undergraduate and a Regents Scholar at the University of California at San Diego, and received a Master of Science degree in Engineering (with emphasis on computer technology) from the University of California at Los Angeles in 1974.